Steve is co-director of Compass Chambers. He is recognised as a specialist in regulatory matters and reparation.

-He has advised and appeared for individuals and companies in relation to prosecutions under the Health and Safety at Work Act 1974 and related statutory regulations; advised and appeared for appellants in relation to improvement and prohibition notices served under the Health and Safety at Work Act 1974; advised and appeared for the accused in prosecutions under the Road Traffic Act 1988 and other road traffic related provisions; and represented parties at Fatal Accident Inquiries.
+He has: advised and appeared for individuals and companies in relation to prosecutions under the Health and Safety at Work Act 1974, the Environmental Protection Act 1990, the Food Safety Act 1990 and related statutory regulations; advised and appeared for appellants in relation to improvement and prohibition notices served under the Health and Safety at Work Act 1974; advised and appeared for the accused in prosecutions under the Road Traffic Act 1988 and other road traffic related provisions; and represented parties at Fatal Accident and Public Inquiries.

-As part of his Personal Injury practice Steve has considerable experience in dealing with claims arising out of employment, road traffic accidents (particularly those involving motorcycles), claims against the Motor Insurers Bureau, claims arising from accidents onboard aircraft and claims related to industrial injury and disease.
-He is also experienced in catastrophic injury and clinical negligence claims.
+He has considerable experience in dealing with claims arising out of employment, clinical negligence, road traffic accidents (particularly those involving motorcycles), claims against the Motor Insurers Bureau, claims arising from accidents involving aircraft, claims related to industrial injury and disease and claims in connection with childhood abuse.
+He is highly experienced in catastrophic injury and high value claims.

-PF (Duns) v Wilson Young - November 2014 - representing accused charged as an individual under and in terms of section 36(1) of HSWA
+PF v E.On & Another - Dumfries August 2018 - representing accused in prosecution under and in terms of sections 3(1) and 33(1) HSWA